wazuh/wazuh-documentation/source/learning-wazuh/survive-flood.rst

 2. Notice that the flooding events only arrived at the Wazuh manager at a rate of 50 EPS, our intended limit.
 The client buffer EPS limit worked!

-3. Notice that only 1,269 hits are reported for a flood.
-It appears many of the flooded events were lost.
+3. Notice that only 8,306 hits are reported for a flood.
+It appears some of the flooded events were lost.

 4. Expand one of the "firehose" records and compare the field values to the script you used to produce these records.